SC34 Electrical Safety

 Proving Unit: see Test Supply.

 Removable Temporary Earth: This is an earth, which may be removed for the duration of a test.
-The Electrical Authorised Person lists these on the Sanction to Test, when a Sanction to Test is required.
+The Authorised Person lists these on the Sanction to Test, when a Sanction to Test is required.

 Substation: Any premises or part of premises in which electrical energy is transformed or converted to or from high voltage, or which contains high voltage switchgear.